uesleibros/wasabi/docs/ARCHITECTURE.md

 | `cbTrailer` | Size of the TLS record trailer (appended to each encrypted block) |
 | `cbMaximumMessage` | Maximum plaintext size per TLS record |

-These values are used by `TLSSendFor` to correctly frame outgoing data.
+These values are used by `TLSSend` to correctly frame outgoing data.

 ## TLS Data Flow

 ### Encryption (Sending)

-When `TLSSendFor` is called with plaintext data:
+When `TLSSend` is called with plaintext data:

 ```
 ┌──────────┬─────────────────────┬───────────┐